felicedeluca/graphmetrics/Readme.md

 The neighbors preservation checks for each vertex how many neighbors are close to it in the given layout.
 This value is the range $[0, 1]$ such that 0 means that the adjacecies of the vertices are not respected in the layout while 1 means that all the neighbors of a vertex are close to it in the layout.

+This measure takes into account the weights of the edges given as 'weight' attribute.